History

 The storied history that inspires us every day.

 In 1941, Theodore and Martha Lee Klein bought 34 acres of Oldham County, Kentucky farmland to build their home, start a farm/nursery and raise their children.
-That original piece of property is what formed the core of what is now Yew Dell Botanical Gardens.
+That original piece of property formed the core of what is now Yew Dell Botanical Gardens.

 Klein was born into a family with a long tradition in farming and raising plants and he and Martha Lee continued that tradition.
 They developed a varied crop and livestock farm that would, in its heyday, provide just about all the growing family needed other than flour, sugar and coffee.
 They also developed what would become one of the most successful ornamental plant nurseries in the region, specializing in yews and hollies.